Weak and strong mean-field limits for stochastic Cucker-Smale particle systems

 The mean-field limit of the particle system \myref{model} is well known and established when the coefficients $b$, $c$ and $\sigma$ are globally Lipschitz-continuous (see e.g \cite{flandoli}).
 In this article, we want to consider Cucker-Smale perturbations of the form \myref{pert1}, \myref{pert2} and \myref{pert3}.
 This corresponds to $Z_t^{i,N}=(X_t^{i,N},V_t^{i,N})$ satisfying \myref{model} in $\mathbb{R}^{2d}$ with coefficients of the form

 which, when $\psi$ and $\phi$ are globally Lipschitz-continuous, are only locally Lipschitz-continuous.~~\\ This leads to additional difficulties compared to the "globally Lipschitz" case.
 A classical way to deal with such difficulties is to introduce suitable stopping times.
-In the case considered here, the problem is more difficult since the non-linear terms in equation \myref{spde} depend on the trajectories of all the particles.
+In the case considered here, the problem is more difficult since the non-linear terms in equation \myref{chap2-spde} depend on the trajectories of all the particles.
 This requires to stop every particle at once, leading us to essentially derive estimates on

-as made clear in Proposition \ref{comparison} and developed in section \ref{strong}.
+as made clear in Proposition \ref{comparison} and developed in section \ref{chap2-strong}.
 The bound \myref{the_bound} is the crucial tool in \cite{choi-salem} for instance, where it is derived from a stochastic Gronwall inequality that relies on the simple linear form of the noise.
 In our case where the noise is more complex, this bound can be obtained through the use of exponential moments for the particles, using a method similar to the one suggested in \cite{bolley}.
-This is dealt with in more details in section \ref{section_chara2}. ~~\\

-Under the assumption that the coefficients $b$, $c$ and $\sigma$ are only locally Lipschitz-continuous and sublinear, we prove the convergence in law (up to a subsequence) of the empirical measure associated to \myref{model} to a weak solution of the limiting SPDE \myref{spde}.
+This is dealt with in more details in section \ref{section_chara2}.
+Under the assumption that the coefficients $b$, $c$ and $\sigma$ are only locally Lipschitz-continuous and sublinear, we prove the convergence in law (up to a subsequence) of the empirical measure associated to \myref{model} to a weak solution of the limiting SPDE \myref{chap2-spde}.
 In a more restrictive setting, considering only common noise, requiring boundedness for $c$ and additional assumptions regarding the growth of local Lipschitz norms of the coefficients, this weak convergence is turned into a strong $L^p(\Omega)$ convergence and the propagation of chaos is established.
 Precise assumptions and results are stated in section \ref{results} below.